 Yesterday Barclay’s sister and I picked him up from his therapy school.
-After he greeted us both with hugs he said, “Mommy, cookie Publix, please!”
+After he greeted us both with hugs, he said, “Mommy, cookie Publix, please!”
 Four words!
 Four words and a request!
 In our world, this is huge!
 Of course, my daughter and I took a detour on the way home to our local grocery store, Publix.
-At the bakery, we were greeted by a smiling employee who let Barclay choose a sprinkle, sugar or chocolate chip cookie.
-As shown in the photo above, Barclay always chooses a sprinkle!
+At the bakery, we were greeted by a smiling employee who let Barclay choose a sprinkle, sugar, or chocolate chip cookie.
+As shown in the photo above, Barclay always picks a sprinkle!

 Barclay is 3 1/2 years old and has Childhood Apraxia of Speech, ADHD, and ASD.
 He attends a full-time Applied Behavior Analysis (or ABA) therapy school 30 hours a week.
 ABA is a scientifically proven intervention program for children on the spectrum.
 It focuses on using positive reinforcement to encourage desired behaviors.

 One of Barclay’s goals in ABA is using three-word “mands.”
 A mand in ABA means a request.
-In other words, we encourage Barclay to use three words to request something whether that be us helping him do something, playing with him or him asking for something.
+In other words, we encourage Barclay to use three words to request something.
 For example, if he says “juice” we might prompt him to say “I want juice” by having him repeat after us or by saying just the “I” until he picks up on the rest of the phrase.
-Daily his therapists keep tally of his mands, both prompted (meaning they had to give him a verbal or non-verbal cue to get him to turn a one or two-word mand into a three-word mand) and unprompted, to monitor his progress.
-The therapists set up scenarios with reinforcers (highly preferred items such as favorite snacks or toys) and then Barclay must use a three-word mand to receive the item or whatever he is wanting to do.
+Daily, his therapists keep tally of his mands, both prompted (meaning they had to give him a verbal or non-verbal cue to get him to turn a one or two-word mand into a three-word mand) and unprompted, to monitor his progress.
+The therapists set up scenarios with reinforcers (highly preferred items such as favorite snacks or toys), and then Barclay must use a three-word mand to receive the item or whatever he wants to do.

 Mand training has been so helpful in him improving his communication skills.
 He is learning communication is valuable.
 Many problem behaviors have been replaced with functional communication.
 But most importantly, he is beginning to use three-four word mands on his own!